-- Discussion with the Head of Additional Support/SENCo on Open Evenings to discuss course choice.
-Discussion with the school SENCo and liaison officer - Case conferences, where appropriate - Attendance at preliminary interview - Attendance at enrolment - Conversation with the Personal Achievement Tutor/ Senior Tutor - The college has an open door policy and parents are welcome to be part of the planning and decision making process related to the child's education.
+- Discussion with the Head of Additional Support/SENCo on Open Events to discuss course choice. - Discussion with the school SENCo and liaison officer - Attendance at preliminary guidance interview - Attendance at enrolment - Conversation with the Personal Achievement Tutor

+The college has an open door policy and parents are welcome to be part of the planning and decision making process related to the child's education.